UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 |:---: | :---: | :---:
 |||![](tutorial/80c.png)

-### Histograms
+## Histograms
-Lateral area- or strand-weighted histograms of various statistics of interest from the vectors in the image.
-(Strands are vessel segments that connect bifurcations/endpoints to bifurcations/endpoints.)
+Lateral area- or strand-weighted histograms of various statistics of interest from the vectorized vascular network in the input image.
+(Note: strands are vessel segments that connect bifurcations/endpoints to bifurcations/endpoints.)
+#### Network Histograms
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/81.png)||